rpyron/delim-SOM/README.md

 The contribution of each layer to the final model output is recorded, along with the clustering assignment of each individual over multiple learning replicates.
 The results therefore mirror a 'STRUCTURE'-type analysis including individual ancestry coefficients, but represent an unified delimitation model that incorporates various dimensions of ecological and evolutionary divergence for integative taxonomy.

-# Example - Desmognathus monticola, the Seal Salamander
+# Example - _Desmognathus monticola_, the Seal Salamander

 # References